 I lined the slow cooker with 3 slices of bacon…

+…and used a knife to remove the skin from the roast.
 (You don’t have to do this, though.
 Feel free to leave the skin on if you’re in a lazy state of mind.
 I won’t tell.)

 Next, I weighed the pork so I could estimate how much salt to use.